NEW YORK REGIONAL CENTER FOR DIABETES TRANSLATION RESEARCH

 departure from their previous or ongoing externally funded diabetes research.

-APPLICATION PROCESS: Letter of Intent is optional, consisting of a one-paragraph overview of your
+APPLICATION PROCESS: A Letter of Intent is highly encourages, consisting of a one-paragraph overview of your

 primary research question and study design to confirm programmatic fit, and should be emailed to the program